 Joplin graduated from high school in 1960.
-She often talked about how she was bullied and ostracized in high school.
-Joplin had acne and was overweight.
-She spent a lot of her time painting, reading, and was considered a loner.
+She often talked about how she was bullied and ostracized in high school because she had acne and was overweight.
+She spent a lot of her time painting and reading, and she was considered to be a loner.

-After graduating from high school, Joplin was a student at Lamar State College of Technology located in Beaumont, Texas.
+After graduating from high school, Joplin attended Lamar State College of Technology located in Beaumont, Texas.
 The campus newspaper wrote a profile of her in July 1962.
 The article talked about how Joplin would go barefoot, wear Levis to class because of the comfort, and always have an autoharp with her, in case she had the urge to make some music.
-It was focused on how Joplin was daring enough to be different.
+The article focused on how she was daring enough to be different.
 Joplin later attended the University of Texas in Austin.
 She did not graduate from either college.

 Early Drug Problems

 Starting in 1965, Joplin had regular counseling sessions with a psychiatric social worker.
 Joplin was confused about pursuing a career in music as a singer and not returning to drugs.
 Her drug-related memories often terrified her.
-Joplin was told that partaking of drugs wasn't necessary for her to be a singer in the music industry.
-Joplin remained confused about the role drugs played in being successful in the music industry.
+The counselor reassured her that partaking in drugs wasn't necessary for her to be a singer in the music industry.
+Despite the counseling, Joplin remained confused about the role drugs played in being successful in the music industry.

 Big Brother and the Holding Company